flowcompro/SOC-LAB/README.md

 # SOC-LAB
-THis is what my SOC lab and activities surounding the lab environment for improving my cyber security skill set
+This is what my SOC lab and activities surounding the lab environment for improving my cyber security skill set

 My Security Operations Center (SOC) lab is a specialized environment in addtion to my current lab environment designed to provide hands-on training and practical experience in cybersecurity.
 It replicates real-world scenarios and threats to help me develop and advance the skills needed to detect, analyze, and respond to cyber incidents.
 Here’s a comprehensive breakdown of what my SOC lab contains:
 1. Infrastructure and Hardware